raphsilva/corpus-4p/dataset/README.md

 ## Metadata

-Metadata are kept in all files.
+Metadata is kept in all files.
 They show information about the entity, about the reviews extracted and about the annotation process.
 An examples of metadata is:
 ```buildoutcfg
 ID: 10
 Type: Celular